ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

     MAY choose an earlier timestamp if it wishes to limit the claim’s duration of use within downstream Claim Clearinghouses.

--   Represents the expiry of the individual claim itself, not the token that carries it.

--   Access is NOT necessarily removed by the "exp" timestamp.
+-   Access is NOT necessarily removed by the `exp` timestamp.
 Instead, this timestamp may be viewed as a cut-off after which no new access will be granted and action to remove any existing access may commence anytime shortly after this cut-off period.

 -   Its use by a Claim Clearinghouse is described in the [Claim Expiry](#claim-expiry) section and